SchoolOfCode/workshop_events-101/README.md

 👉 Add code so that if the `shiftKey` property of the event is `true`, then change the inner text of the button to be `"NAILED IT!!"`.

-## Task 2 - adding an event listener:
+## Task 2 - Adding an event listener:

 There is also a button with a class of `.task-2` in the HTML.